davetron5000/importscour/README.markdown

 ## Locating the Properties File

-By default, the code will look for a file named `.importscrubber.properties` in your home directory (as stored in the system property `user.home`).
-If you set the environment variable IMPORTSCRUBBER_PROPERTIES to the location of the file, this will be used instead.
+By default, the code will look for a file named `.importscour.properties` in your home directory (as stored in the system property `user.home`).
+If you set the environment variable IMPORTSCOUR_PROPERTIES to the location of the file, this will be used instead.

 ## Todo

-* Create new command line interface
 * put dependent jars under ivy
 * better test cases for better coverage
 * Remove ImportStatement.DEBUG in favor of real logging
 * Allow system properties to override rc file
-* Rename "Scrubber" to "Scour"
+* Create git hook
+* Devise means by which certain files can be skipped